electric-eloquence/fepper/README.md

   * `fp syncback` - combine frontend-copy and template tasks.
   * `fp template` - translate templates in 03-templates for the backend and copy them there.
-  * `fp ui:help` - print documentation of Fepper UI tasks.
-Any one of those tasks is also runnable.
+  * `fp ui:help` - print Fepper UI tasks and descriptions.
+Any one of these tasks is runnable on the command line.
   * `fp version` - print versions of Fepper CLI, Fepper NPM, and Fepper UI.
+  * `fp extend:help` - print Fepper extension tasks and descriptions.
+Any one of these tasks is runnable on the command line.
 * Enter a `-d` or `--debug` switch to run the command in `debug` mode.
 * If using Git for version control, directories named "ignore" will be ignored.